feast-dev/feast/docs/how-to-guides/adding-a-new-offline-store.md

     ```

 3. Next, set up your offline store to run the universal integration tests.
 These are integration tests specifically intended to test offline and online stores against Feast API functionality, to ensure that the Feast APIs works with your offline store.
-    - To run the integration tests, you must parametrize the integration test suite based on the `FULL_REPO_CONFIGS` variable defined in `sdk/python/tests/integration/feature_repos/repo_configuration.py` to use your own custom offline store.
+    - Feast parametrizes integration tests using the `FULL_REPO_CONFIGS` variable defined in `sdk/python/tests/integration/feature_repos/repo_configuration.py` which stores different offline store classes for testing.
-    - To overwrite the default configurations, you can simply create your own file that contains a `FULL_REPO_CONFIGS` dictionary, and point Feast to that file by setting the environment variable `FULL_REPO_CONFIGS_MODULE` to point to that file.
-The module should add new `IntegrationTestRepoConfig` classes to the `AVAILABLE_OFFLINE_STORES` by defining an offline and online store.
+    - To overwrite the default configurations to use your own offline store, you can simply create your own file that contains a `FULL_REPO_CONFIGS` dictionary, and point Feast to that file by setting the environment variable `FULL_REPO_CONFIGS_MODULE` to point to that file.
+The module should add new `IntegrationTestRepoConfig` classes to the `AVAILABLE_OFFLINE_STORES` by defining an offline store that you would like Feast to test with.

     A sample `FULL_REPO_CONFIGS_MODULE` looks something like this: